Hostile Work Environment: Court Upholds $300K Damages Award

 Nor did the manager “ask obvious follow-up questions.”
 In Budd’s view, the manager’s failure to ask the right follow-up questions meant the investigation didn’t uncover the full extent of the harassment and the hostile work environment she worked in.

-According to the EEOC’s lawsuit, SkyWest promised to discipline participating co-workers and provide department-wide training, but it canceled the training after Budd left the company, deciding it was no longer necessary.
+The lawsuit alleged SkyWest promised to discipline participating co-workers and provide department-wide training, but it canceled the training after Budd left the company, deciding it was no longer necessary.

 SkyWest eventually conducted training three years later, and only in response to litigation, the EEOC asserted.